kernelbare/vimrc/README.md

 Will work propety with [IBM Plex Font](https://github.com/IBM/plex).
 I Like it the [IBM Plex Mono](https://github.com/IBM/plex/tree/master/IBM-Plex-Mono/fonts/complete/ttf).

+There are other two fonts that I like it, [Hack](https://sourcefoundry.org/hack/) and [Source Code Pro](https://adobe-fonts.github.io/source-code-pro/)

+Try it!

 Do you like a fancy shell?
 Install [startship](https://starship.rs/):

     curl -fsSL https://starship.rs/install.sh | bash